 The name of a previously defined prefix list.
-This list is the global RP-address filter that specifies RP addresses for which the MSDP speaker accepts (that is, caches).
+This list is the global RP-address filter that specifies RP addresses that determine which cache entries are advertised.
 The RP address is gained from the RP Address field of an MSDP SA packet.